 The Board retains ultimate responsibility and authority for all risk matters, including:

 - i.
 Establishing overall policies and procedures; and - ii.
-Delegating authority to the Executive Committee, Credit and Investment Committee, Chief Executive Officer and further delegation to the management to approve and review.
+Delegating authority to the Board Risk Committee, the Board Credit Committee, the Credit and Investment Committee, the Chief Executive Officer and further delegation to the management to approve and review.